All Organisations subcategories:

-It also emerged during the trial that the News of the World had paid out huge sums of money to various witnesses for their stories, including the huge £200,000 paid for the video.
+It also emerged during the trial that the News of the World had paid out huge sums of money to various witnesses for their stories, including the huge £200,000 paid for the "video".

 Gail Sheridan was also charged with perjury.
 But after 44 days of a trial, during which the prosecution did not bring forward a single scrap of evidence, all charges were dropped against her.

-It is clear that she was only charged in the first place to increase the psychological and emotional pressure on the Sheridans.
+It's clear that she was only charged in the first place to increase the psychological and emotional pressure on the Sheridans.

-Of the 42 prosecution witnesses, 24 were members of the SSP, including 16 of the original executive committee who gave evidence against Tommy in the 2006 defamation action.
+Of the 42 prosecution witnesses, 24 were members of the SSP, including 16 of the original Executive Committee who gave evidence against Tommy in the 2006 defamation action.